harshilAmbliya/docker-nextjs/README.md

 ## **Conclusion**

-You have successfully set up a Docker container for your application. 🚀
+You have successfully set up a Docker container for your application using **Docker Compose**. 🚀

 For further customization, refer to the [Docker documentation](https://docs.docker.com/).